Snowflake SnowPro Advanced - Architect Certification Exam Syllabus

 Troubleshoot performance issues with existing architectures. - Use of system clustering information

-- Warehouse configurations
+- Warehouse monitoring

 - Optimization techniques